-"It can act in spite of the medium; that is to say, that no doubt many persons serve as auxiliaries to the spirits for certain phenomena.
+"It can act in spite of the medium; that is to say, that no doubt many persons serve, without being aware of it, as auxiliaries to the spirits for certain phenomena.
 The spirit draws from them, as from a source, the animalized fluid he needs; it is thus that the concurrence of the medium, as you understand it, is not always necessary; which is the case particularly in spontaneous phenomena."

 16. Does the animated table act with intelligence?

 Does it think?